-As a 5-year member of the Natural Resources Commission, Lise has been a strong advocate for our many beautiful green spaces around town and provided leadership on important issues such as pesticide use, gas leaks in Wellesley, and the plastic bag ban.
+Before she joined the Select Board, Lise was a member of the Natural Resources Commission for five years, serving as important advocate for our green spaces and providing leadership on issues such as gas leaks, pesticide use, and the plastic bag ban.

 I hope you will join me in supporting Lise’s re-election on March 1st.